Battle of White Mountain: Battle

 In 1620, now fully established as emperor, Ferdinand II set out to conquer Bohemia and make an example of the rebels.
 King Frederick and his military commander, Prince Christian of Anhalt, had organized a Protestant army of 30,000 men; Ferdinand countered with a force of 25,000, many of them seasoned soldiers, under the capable leadership of Field Marshal Tilly, a Catholic Spanish-Flemish nobleman.
 Tilly's army enjoyed the advantage of including two successful military leaders – Tilly himself and the future General Wallenstein.
 Tilly's force was made up of two distinct groups: Imperial troops commanded by Charles Bonaventure de Longueval, Count of Bucquoy, and soldiers of the German Catholic League, directly under Tilly.
+Spanish reinforcements under Guillermo Verdugo and Carlo Spinelli were also sent by Philip III from Naples, including mostly Italian and Walloon forces.
 All of the armies of the day employed numerous mercenaries, including, by some definitions, Tilly himself.
 Serving with the Catholic League as an official observer was the future "father of modern philosophy", René Descartes.

 After conquering most of western Bohemia, the Imperial Army made for Prague, the Bohemian capital, then in rebel hands.
 The Bohemians attempted to block them by setting up defensive positions, which the Imperial army simply bypassed.
 Force-marching his men, Christian of Anhalt managed to get ahead of the Imperial army just before Prague.
 He thus gained an advantageous position on the "White Mountain", actually a low plateau, but had little time to set up defensive works.
 Enthusiasm for joining battle was low on both sides.
 After the reverses of the previous several weeks, Christian of Anhalt's army had been reduced to about 15,000 men, with little prospect of victory; the mercenaries on both sides had not been paid in months; and with winter approaching, cold wet weather made for less than ideal combat conditions.

+The Bohemian left was commanded by Count Thurn while the center was commanded by Anhalt, the right commanded by Heinrich von Schlick and another force under Johann Ernst I, Duke of Saxe-Weimar.
+On 8 November a small Imperial force was sent to probe the Protestant flank.
+To their surprise, the Bohemians retreated at their advance.
+Tilly quickly sent in reinforcements, and the Bohemian flank began to crumble.
+Anhalt tried to relieve the situation by sending forward infantry and cavalry led by his son Christian II.
+The cavalry charged into the Imperial infantry, causing significant casualties and routing their regiments except by Verdugo and his Walloons.
+Tilly then countered with his own cavalry, forcing the Bohemian horsemen to retire.